|Dates:||9 Sep 2017 - 5 Dec 2017|

 A good feature of the Aire is that you pay for 24 hours rather than per night.
 It's a great spot, ten minutes walk from town.
 Visiting is a must.

 Angouleme - Free Car Park 45.655811, 0.15157 Another day of brilliant sunshine for our drive from La Sequineres to Angouleme.
 We called at an Intermarchè on route to fill up with Gazole at €1.23 a litre.
 We parked up alongside the river La Charente on a large free car park with no restrictions which we found on the Park4night app.

-You can walk down the river for some natural beauty.
+You can walk down the river if you want to take in some natural beauty.
 We chose to walk across the river up through the ramparts, turning left at the top and into the historic quarter.
 Some beautiful old buildings mixed with the modern cafes, bars and restaurants.
-The town is not by number one tourist attraction but it's worth two or the hours to look round.
+The town is not my number one tourist attraction but it's worth two or three hours to look round.
 Be prepared for some uphill gradients.

 There were other Motorhome's on the car park and some were obviously stopping the night.

 La Seguineres - Free Aire - WC, bins 47.06011, -0.936605